Electrical Code & Low Energy Code

-The Electrical Code and Low-Energy Code certificates are recognized by the BC Safety Authority and taught entirely through distance education and on-line learning, giving students the flexibility to work at their own pace and get the results needed for career advancement.
+The Electrical Code and Low-Energy Code certificates are recognized by Technical Safety BC and taught entirely through distance education and on-line learning, giving students the flexibility to work at their own pace and get the results needed for career advancement.

 These specialized home-study programs are offered at Selkirk College, from their Nelson campus.

 The BC Electrical Code program must be completed in 8 months, while the BC Low Energy Code program should take only 4 months, and can be extended by the student if more time is required.

 The BC Electrical Code program is beneficial for Apprentice and Journeyperson Electricians, as they can be recognized by Technical Safety BC for application of a Class A, B, or C Field Safety Representative (FSR) examination.
 To do so, the student must be a Qualified Red-Seal Electrician.